tipsi/tipsi-stripe/website/docs-md/index.md

 ## Testing Payments

-Credit Cards: you can use real cards for payments on test environment without hesitation.
+**Credit Cards**: you can use real cards for payments on test environment without hesitation.
 You won't be charged on test environment for card payments.

-Or you can use [test cards provided by stripe](https://stripe.com/docs/testing#cards)
+Or you can use [test cards provided by stripe](https://stripe.com/docs/testing#cards).

-Google Pay: will charge you for $1 but return money soon (~1hr)
+**Google Pay**: will charge you for $1 but return money soon (~1hr).